 Figure 7: Segment-wise R&D Spend, ANDA and DMF Approval (FY 20)

-In simple terms, chemically synthesized APIs can be categorized as (a) generic and (b) specialty or complex.
+API industry consists of two segments: Generics and Branded/ Innovative API.
 Generics consists of API’s for pain management, diabetes, cardiovascular disease; they have dominated the market with a share of 80%.

-Complex APIs target niche therapeutic areas such as oncology, autoimmune and metabolic indications.
+Branded/Innovative APIs are complex APIs that target niche therapeutic areas such as oncology, autoimmune and metabolic indications.
 It has a higher retail price and offers more lucrative margins.
 For instance, the API for paracetamol is $4/ kg, whereas Efavirenz, a drug to treat HIV, is priced as $95/kg in India.
 The cost of API’s for Innovative Drugs is 10% of the retail price as compared to 40% for generics.
-The complex segment is growing rapidly, and China is not considered a credible player in this segment due to competence gaps.
+The branded segment is growing rapidly, and China is not considered a credible player in this segment due to competence gaps.
 This is a sustainable business segment for Indian API manufacturers to target.
-Fermentation/ Recombinant DNA segments which have potential and promise are not a subject of this paper.

 R&D is the engine of any pharmaceutical business as it creates new products, opens up new markets, encourages new partnerships, and enhances revenue/profit growth in integrated business approaches.
-We believe a more internally and externally collaborative approach can leverage the strength of the different stakeholders for better returns on the capital/resources deployed.
+We believe a more internal and external collaborative approach can leverage the strength of the different stakeholders for a better return on the capital/resources deployed.

 III.
 Improving the manufacturing ecosystem and operational efficiency will generate a competitive advantage

 The share of Chinese Imports to India was 1% in 1991 and has grown to ~70% in 2020.
-This rapid domination of Chinese APIs is due to the lower production cost driven by support from the state and efficient manufacturing practices including scale.
+This rapid domination of Chinese APIs is due to the lower production cost driven by support from the state and efficient manufacturing practices.